Skip to Content

 How do I apply?

-Step one: Register your internship on LSA Engage.
+STEP ONE: Register your internship on LSA Engage.

 This step must be completed before the LSA Scholarships Office can review a student's LSA Internship Scholarship application, though you can complete both at the same time.
 We advise all LSA Internship Scholarship applicants to register their internship on LSA Engage as soon as they secure it.